The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 - - -

-# 64-69: Upheaval on cooldown
+# Levels 64-69: Upheaval on cooldown

 Carry on as before, but this time with a slight addition:
 ***Upheaval***